 Ditch the narrative that tells you you’re somehow “less than” in the workplace because you are a parent.
 And replace it with the knowing that you’re gaining some amazing working mama ninja skills.

 Theme #4: Don’t go through this transition alone.

 I’m a self-admitted Type A, “I’ll just figure this all out myself” independent soul by nature.
 But I learned the hard way that this isn’t the healthiest way to approach new parenthood or the return to work after leave.
 Take whatever help you can get, and find your people as soon as you can.

-Your first day back at work, set up a lunch or coffee (in person or virtual) with another working mom – perhaps someone from your office who has been through a maternity leave and return before.
+On your first day back at work, set up a lunch or coffee (in person or virtual) with another working mom – perhaps someone from your office who has been through maternity leave and returns before.
 She will know exactly what you’re going through and be able to offer you some important perspectives on this time of transition.
 If your workplace has a working parent group, connect with its members.
 (If it doesn’t consider starting one after you get your working mama sea legs!)
 Join a session of the Mindful Return program to meet other mamas who are all returning to work the same time you are and who will have your back through the transition.
 Reach out to friends to let them know you’d like their support during this time.

 Finally, remember, mama that the return to work is a process and not an event.
 Be patient with yourself.
 Don’t expect to feel completely “normal” after day one or week one or even month one.
 And remind yourself that you’ve done hard things before, and you’ll succeed at this challenge, too.